• recipes

 2. Combine sugar and cornflour in a small bowl, mix very well.
 Set aside.

-3. Just before the tart bases are ready to come out of the oven, pour aquafaba and acid (it helps to stablise the meringue) into a large, clean bowl (make sure there is no greasy residue, it is best to use a glass or metal bowl for this).
+3. Pour aquafaba and acid (it helps to stablise the meringue) into a large, clean bowl (make sure there is no greasy residue, it is best to use a glass or metal bowl for this).
 Beat with an electric whisk or use a stand mixer until you get stiff peaks.

 4. To test if whipped chickpea water is ready, gently turn the bowl upside down.
 If the mixture does not start sliding down, you can start adding sugar.
 Otherwise, keep on whipping until the mixture stays in the bowl when inverted.

-5. Add sugar very slowly, tablespoon by tablespoon, whipping well after each addition.
-Continue until all the sugar has been added.
+5. Add sugar very slowly, tablespoon by tablespoon, whipping for a while after each addition.
+Once you’ve added all of the sugar whip for another 3 minutes until all the sugar has dissolved (the mixture should be smooth, not gritty).
 By now, the mixture should become beautifully glossy, thick and sticky – no different to an egg-based meringue, really.

 ASSEMBLY